AvianAnalyst/rpg-assist/venv/home/rpg-assister/README.md

 This will generate NPC skeletons for the gm on domand when they need one.
 The skeleton might be broken up into system specifics, I'm not sure as of yet.
 Planned skeletons currently look like:
 > Name
   Species
   Occupation
   Motivation
   One word personality type
+  Quirk

+You will also be able to set a custom skeleton to add personal  desired adjectives.
 ___
 ## Encounter Generator
 This will generate beasts and other creatures for a gm to have their players fight.
 It will interface with the